JerryFZhang/WarmerTodayV0.1/README.md

 # Warmer.Pro
 A new type of weather application.

 [Alpha](http://Warmer.pro) is deployed and avaliable for the public.
 Beta will be abaliavle for public use sometimes in January.
+And it will be rewritten to use some new JS features and NewAPI

 Powered by [Dark Sky](https://darksky.net/poweredby/).